chipxsd/stream-based-sync/stream-based-sync.md

 * [x] Attributable to the distributable data and simplicity of the data structures, implementing **load balancing** is fairly easy.

-* [x] For the same reason that also makes our clients eventual consistent, which means that we allow clients to continue **operating offline**.
-Once client comes back online, it will reconcile with the rest of the peers.
+* [x] For the same reason, that also makes our clients eventual consistent, which means that we allow clients to continue **operating offline**.
+Once the client comes back online, it will reconcile with the rest of the peers.

 ## 7. Disadvantages

-There's also cases where stream based synchronization falls short:
+There's also cases where stream-based synchronization falls short:

 * [x] Where server side implementation might be small and simple, client's synchronization logic is far **more sophisticated**.